-Cory Hand enters his fourth season at the helm of the George Fox women’s soccer team for the 2016 season.
+Cory Hand enters his sixth season at the helm of the George Fox women’s soccer team for the 2018 season.

 While serving as the head coach of the Westside Timbers Women's Premier Soccer League team, Hand has been able to work with former U.S. U20 World Cup Champions and players from top NCAA Division I universities in the nation.
 The WPSL is a 60-plus team national pro-am league and is the largest women’s soccer league in the world.

 Hand has helped partner with the Portland Thorns (Professional Soccer team competing in the NWSL, players on Thorns Roster include Alex Morgan, Tobin Heath, Nadine Angerer, Christine Sinclaire and other international All-Stars/Word Champions).
 In this position, Hand brings players in from all over the United States to play on his Semi-Pro/Amateur women’s soccer team and gives them the opportunity to practice with the Portland Thorns or eventually become signed.
 Four of his players so far have gone on to sign and play at the highest level from this team.

 Outside of coaching at George Fox University Hand currently works with the U.S. National Staff as part of the Oregon based U.S. Training Center where a small select group of athletes is identified in their club environment and invited by the U.S. National team to train once a month by the U.S. Training Center Staff.
 This is a direct pipeline to be invited into the U.S. National Team Camps.

 Hand also works in the summer for the Olympic Development Program (ODP) Regional Camps.
 At these camps, players are invited from their State ODP teams to be selected to train for a weeklong tryout in hopes of making the ODP Regional team, one step below the national team.